BBPalma/boat-challenge/README.md

 env.properties is commited as well, just to have the proper setup and testing, although normally would be ignored an not added to the repo.

 ## Frontend
 Frontend in React.TS, and decided to try ChakraUI for components and styling.
-Has both a Login and Signup page, fairly simple, just to play around a bit.
+Has both a Login and Signup page, fairly simple, just to play around a bit. npm run dev to start

 A default user already exists: owt / HelloWorld42

+The token validity is one hour, and the UI has a naive approach to refreshing it (asks the user to login again)